CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

  - ability to delegate processing of messages on the Consumer side, or to make messages public without compromising the Message Authenticity framework
  - defence against replay attacks

+The Working Group identified three levels of trust in the "DUL: proposed technical solutions for authentication" document:

+ - A: Identification of message origin
+ - B: Verification of message origin
+ - C: Verification of message content

-The Working Group identified four techniques for achieving the above:
+The Working Group identified four techniques for achieving the above.
+Numbers in brackets represent proposed options in the  document and letter represents trust level defined above:

  - Unique, public identifiers assigned to Sending parties by the Message Authentication Authority.
+(Option 1, trust level A)
  - Public Key Cryptography to enable Producers to sign messages in such a way that Consumers can be confident of integrity, authenticity and non-repudiation, and to protect against replay attacks.
+(Option 2c, trust level B)
  - Checksum to enable Producers to provide a means of checking (but not guranteeing) that the message was not accidentally tampered with.
+(Part of option 2c, trust level C)
  - An implementation with no form of integrity or authenticity checking.
+(Trust level C)

+They also identified a technique whereby tokens can one-time signed by a Private Key and verified (Option 2a), but this approach was not sufficiently distinct from Option 2b.

 This Recommendation comes with a simple reference implementation.
 The tool serves as a proof-of-concept, reference implementation for integration with existing systems, or as a stand-alone tool in production.
 See the Appendix.